Rutgers University Department of Physics and Astronomy

 Quizzes: A few (probably 3) scattered lectures during the semester will end with a 10-15 minute quiz.
 This will always be announced at least a week in advance.
 The quiz questions will not be very difficult, and the grade weight will not be very large, but I think this is a useful exercise to keep you warmed up for the hour exams and to give me an idea what you have absorbed.

-Exams: We will have two in-class hour exams during the semester.
-The final exam will be cumulative, but with slightly stronger emphasis on the material covered after the second hour exam.
+Exams: We will have two in-class hour exams during the semester, tentively scheduled for Wednesday Feb.
+21 and Wednesday April 4.
+The final exam, which is scheduled for 8-11am on Tuesday May 8, will be cumulative, but with slightly stronger emphasis on the material covered after the second hour exam.

 Web site: If you are looking at a paper copy of this document, it is actually a printout of the course home page located at http://www.physics.rutgers.edu/ugrad/386.
 Please bookmark this location.
 It will be used frequently for listing homework assignments and communicating other details about the course.